John Gilbert (actor): Greta Garbo

 He made The Show (1927) with Adoree for Tod Browning then did Twelve Miles Out (1927) with Joan Crawford and Man, Woman and Sin (1927) with Jeanne Eagels.

 Gilbert was reunited with Garbo in a modern adaptation of Tolstoy's 19th-century novel, Anna Karenina.
 The title was changed to Love (1927) to capitalize on the real life love affair of the stars and advertised by MGM as "Garbo and Gilbert in Love."

 Though officially directed by Edmund Goulding, Gilbert, though uncredited, was responsible for directing the love scenes involving Garbo.
 He was perhaps the only person in the industry whose "artistic judgment" she fully respected.
 As such, MGM approved of this arrangement.
+Garbo "looked for approval from Gilbert after every scene.
+If he failed to nod, Garbo refused to continue, so MGM found it simpler to let Gilbert direct...over half the production."